digital-analyst/business_data_analytics_training/README.md

-This repository contains all materials for "Business and Data Analytics" training held at the Finance Directorate of AHM.
+This repository contains all materials for "Business and Data Analytics" training.